 However, injuries stemming from medical malpractice may not always be immediately apparent at the time they occur.
 In those situations, Nevada law requires the suit to be brought within one year of the victim discovering the injury or within one year of when the victim should have discovered the injury through the use of reasonable diligence.

 Learn more about statutes of limitations in Nevada.

 What is the process for filing a medical malpractice suit?

 Nevada law provides very specific procedures for filing a medical malpractice claim.
-Unless these procedures are followed closely and all requirements are met, the malpractice claim will not succeed.
+Unless these procedures are followed closely and all requirements are met, the medical malpractice case will not succeed.

-One of the biggest considerations when filing a malpractice claim is whether the victim has been injured by the medical professional’s alleged malpractice.
-Because people who require the services of a medical professional are often severely ill or undergoing procedures that are inherently dangerous, it can be difficult to determine whether the victim’s injury or death was the direct result of the medical professional’s negligence.
+One of the biggest considerations when filing a malpractice claim is whether the victim has been injured by the medical professional’s alleged breach of the standard of care.
+Because people who require the services of a medical professional are often severely ill or undergoing procedures that are inherently dangerous, it can be difficult to determine whether the victim’s injury or death was the direct result of the health care provider’s negligence.

 If the case proceeds to trial, further testimony from medical experts will be necessary to establish that the injury was caused by the doctor or medical staff’s negligence.

-Our Las Vegas dental malpractice attorneys can help you find the experts you need to satisfy the requirements of Nevada law for dental malpractice claims.
+Our Las Vegas dental malpractice lawyers can help you find the experts you need to satisfy the requirements of Nevada law for dental malpractice lawsuits.

 Injured by dental malpractice in Nevada?
 Call us for help…

-If you or someone in your family was injured due to malpractice in a Las Vegas dental office, we invite you to contact us for a free consultation.
+If you or a loved one was injured due to malpractice by a general dentist, oral surgeon, periodontist, hygienist, or other dental professional in a Las Vegas dental office, our dental malpractice attorneys invite you to contact our law firm.